GenericMappingTools/gmt/doc/rst/source/debug.rst

     cd pygmt
     make install

 #.
-Compile GMT using Xcode (see `Xcode on macOS`_), the let $GMT_LIBRARY_PATH be set to the full path that contains the src/Debug
+Compile GMT using Xcode (see `Xcode on macOS`_), then let $GMT_LIBRARY_PATH point to the full path that contains the src/Debug
-   directory created by xcodebuild so that PyGMT can find it.
+   directory created by xcodebuild so that PyGMT can find the GMT library.

 #.
 Open Xcode, select scheme "gmt", navigate to gmt_api.c in the source listing, and set a stop point in the editor,
    say in *GMT_Call_Module* or *GMT_Create_Session* and Xcode will stop at the breakpoint when it is reached.